Delving Deeper into the Mysterious World of Early Christianity

 She reads the New Testament in the original Greek, explores the influence of competing faiths in the ancient world, and probes the undercurrents of Roman society to understand how a new movement supplanted Greek and Roman religion.

-“We know that Christianity destroyed traditional Greek and Roman religion; but why did that happen?” said Wasserman, an assistant professor in the Department of Religion, School of Arts and Sciences “We have so little information, and we have so many questions: ‘Where is this new religion coming from?
+“We know that Christianity destroyed traditional Greek and Roman religion; but why did that happen?” said Wasserman, a professor in the Department of Religion, School of Arts and Sciences “We have so little information, and we have so many questions: ‘Where is this new religion coming from?
 Who is attracted to it?
 What trends are we seeing in other religions that might be influencing this new school of thought?’”

 Wasserman was recently awarded a prestigious fellowship that will allow her to delve deeper into early Christian thought.
 She will spend the academic year at the Radcliffe Institute for Advanced Study at Harvard University, researching apocalyptic themes in the writings of the Apostle Paul, the visionary evangelist who developed many of the foundational doctrines of Christianity.